crsl4/phylogenetics-class/lecture-notes/lecture3.md

 ```

 {: .note }
-If you use RStudio or Visual Studio Code (VSCode), you can do these commands in the text editor directly (not on the terminal).
+If you use RStudio or Visual Studio Code (VSCode), you can do these commands in the text editor directly via some buttons in the interface (not on the terminal).